 5.)
 Business Insights: The Key to Unlocking New Competitive Advantages

-There is still a lack of knowledge and experience within organizations to truly understand what data means to the business, and how to apply it to improve the present state.
+Many organizations do not have the knowledge and experience that's required to truly understand what data means to the business and how to apply it to improve the present state.

 To address this problem, a new services practice, Business Insights needs to be applied to provide an understanding of why business events are happening, and to give direction on how to proceed in the future to achieve the desired results.
 The prescriptive nature of Business Insights will result in the discovery of new competitive advantages for the business.